 Crabbing is a quintessential part of a Pacific Northwest vacation.
 It’s perfect for a fun day out with the family!
-Our region’s inlets, bays, and estuaries are home to many tasty species, including the succulent Dungeness crab.
-Simply visit a local fishing business for gear and supplies, then head to the water.
-Here are some of our favorite Oregon Coast crabbing spots.
+Our region’s inlets, bays, and estuaries are home to many tasty species, including the popular Dungeness crab.
+All you have to do to get started is to visit a local fishing business for gear and supplies, then head to the water.
+If you’re unsure as to where to go, we can help!
+Keep reading to discover some of our favorite Oregon Coast crabbing spots.

 Top 3 Places for Oregon Coast Crabbing

 Garibaldi also offers boat rentals for those who want to explore the bay.
-You’ll find great crabbing west of the port near the jetties on either side of the channel.
-Or check out “Crab Harbor,” which is tucked behind Kincheloe Point across the main channel from the Painted Rocks.
+There are some excellent opportunities for crabbing west of the port near the jetties on either side of the channel.
+You can also check out “Crab Harbor,” tucked behind Kincheloe Point across the main channel from the Painted Rocks.
 Both spots are accessible by boat.

 Netarts Bay is a hidden gem on the northern Oregon Coast.
 It’s just 15 minutes from Tillamook and offers boat and bank crabbing year-round.
-You’ll find crowds of crabbers here in the summertime, but if you want to hit the peak season, we recommend visiting in months that end in “BER.”
-In September, October, November, and December, when the crabs are big and loaded with meat!
+You’ll find crowds of crabbers here in the summertime, but if you want to hit the peak season, we recommend visiting in months that end in “ber.”
+That means crabbing in September, October, November, and December.

 Though much smaller than Tillamook, Nehalem Bay offers exceptional crabbing opportunities near Rockaway Beach.
 Like Netarts Bay, the best time to catch Dungeness crabs here is from late summer to the beginning of winter.
 Summer crabbing is pleasant as well, but much of your catch will be in softshell condition and won’t have as much firm meat.